onareach/physics/Web Prototype on Heroku/README.md

 ### Troubleshooting

 If the web page doesn't open and display the correct data, I have found ChatGPT is a pretty good resource for troubleshooting the errors.
-Cut and paste the error into the ChatGPT, provide it with some context about where the error occurred, and it's likely to offer some useful information.
+Cut and paste the error into ChatGPT, provide it with some context about where the error occurred, and it's likely to offer some useful information.